 - Improve information sharing of successful pilot projects and new business models across regions, accelerating technology adoption at both the utility and regulator level.

-As utilities, policymakers, regulators, and other stakeholders consider how to modernize their electricity infrastructure systems, all players should keep these challenges in mind and carefully consider ways to address them.
-States and utilities should consider new approaches to utility investments in cutting-edge technology, and how to draw energy-technology innovators into electricity markets.
+As utilities, policymakers, regulators and others consider how to modernize their electricity infrastructure systems, all players should keep these challenges in mind and consider ways to address them.
+States and utilities should consider new approaches to utility investments in cutting-edge technology and think about how to draw energy-technology innovators into electricity markets.